Message about use of cookies

 Housing band Criteria

-• a combination of factors from high band
+• a combination of factors from the High Band.

 High band